lunamidori5/Midori-AI-Website/content/_index.md

 - **OS for ML Development:** deployment for larger experiments.
 - **Memory & Retrieval Research:** improving external memory and long-term learning for models.
 - **Tailored ML Support:** hands-on help for setup, tooling, and workflows.
 Schedule with Luna: https://zcal.co/lunamidori
+ - **VMs for Students:** free virtual machines for high-school students to learn programming, machine learning, and systems work in a safe environment.
+ - **Community Hangouts:** regular Discord hangouts for tutorials, office hours, project help, and informal collaboration — join our community to learn together.
+ - **Safe Research Environment:** hosted support for larger, ground-breaking projects (for example, Carly) while keeping work open and reproducible so the world can see our process.
+Learn more about Carly: {{< relref "about-us/carly-api.md" >}}

 ---